-10. Reviewing these procedures
+10 Reviewing these procedures

-These procedures are reviewed at least annually and approved by the Trust or appropriate local board. local governing body.
+These procedures are reviewed at least annually and approved by the Trust or appropriate Local Board.
 Copies of these procedures and supporting materials, such as Keeping Children Safe in Education (Department for Education, September 2025), are available in the staffroom and on the school's website.
 Hard copies may be requested from the school office.

-11. Contact details for the local authority and Trust
+11 Contact details for the local authority and Trust